Checklist Aims to Keep Kids Safe on the Farm

-In an effort to help farm parents keep their kids safe, the National Children’s Center for Rural and Agricultural Health and Safety has released a new Child/Youth Agricultural Safety Checklist.
+In an effort to help farm parents keep their kids safe, the National Children’s Center for Rural and Agricultural Health and Safety offers a Child/Youth Agricultural Safety Checklist.

 The two-page PDF checklist is divided into three sections, targeting safety risks for nonworking children, all children and youth, and working children.
 It asks simple questions in each section, and offers “yes" and "no" boxes to check, along with a space for notes or dates an issue was corrected.